 Since NAV of mutual fund schemes is declared every day, you may think it is like a price of a stock.
 It is however, entirely different.
 Stock price is important because it is an indication of the performance of the company’s share on a trading day.
 As the market fluctuates the stock price moves up or down, but the price is available throughout the day.

-A mutual fund, however, invests in a bunch of assets.
+, however, invests in a bunch of assets.
 These may include stocks bonds or a combination of both.
 The NAV of a fund is therefore based on all its underlying assets.
 Let us see how it is calculated: NAV= (Assets- Liabilities)/ Number of outstanding units.
 Thus, unlike a stock price, the NAV of a mutual fund scheme does not give you an idea about the daily performance of the fund.
 It is rather, a reflection of the basic worth of the fund.

 The highs and lows of NAV